apache/asterixdb/asterix-doc/src/site/markdown/AsterixQueryLanguageReference.md

                                    | "index" DoubleQualifiedName IfExists
                                    | "function" FunctionSignature IfExists )
     IfExists            ::= ( "if" "exists" )?

+The drop statement in AQL is the inverse of the create statement.
+It can be used to drop dataverses, datatypes, datasets, indexes, and functions.

+The following examples illustrate uses of the drop statement.

 ##### Example

     drop dataset FacebookUsers if exists;